 She is chosen by Edgar to replace Translucent, but immediately challenges Homelander thanks to her ease with social media and her large following on those platforms.

 “In the age of social media we have a whole new group of celebrities; this whole group of people who are successful on the internet.
 She is one of those people,” Cash said during the recent livestream.

 But considering she is one of The Seven, it is unlikely she will use her influence for any sort of good.

 “I’m such a bad guy that there will be questions coming my way,” she added.
 “Right now, I’m just reading history books.”

 Other new additions include Goran Visnjic as Alistair Adana, another church leader with a tenuous grip on the faith, and Claudia Doumit as congresswoman Victoria Neuman.

 And while Black Noir (Nathan Mitchell) isn’t exactly a new character, he will have a lot more to do in the second season.
 During an appearance at C2E2 in February, Starr told an audience of fans, “I think they probably wrote to him the strongest in season 2 in my opinion.
 Black Noir is like a f—king force in season 2.”
 Setting him against the Boys will no doubt result in plenty of the blood-splatter we saw in the trailer.
 Also, as readers of the comic book will know, Black Noir’s true identity is one of the comic’s big reveals and may yet become a plot point on the television show.

-Then again, the show is clearly a priority for the service and could ultimately find itself renewed for another year.
 Thanks to the original comic book series, there are plenty of stories to draw from, to say nothing of the show’s departures from those tales creating more stories of their own.
 The show has legs and may be with us for some time yet.

 Bookmark our TV Premiere Dates calendar for updates on when The Boys season 2 will arrive on Amazon Prime Video.